johnko/delugefs/README.md

 - SSH instead of JSONRPC - blocker is that please_mirror, please_stop_mirroring, active_torrents and freespace currently depends on these
 - though local network peers are auto-discovered, still need to manually add SSH pubkeys to one existing cluster node
 - possibility to manually add external network peer
-- torrent.info.name should be sha256 of file instead of uuid.hex so we can dedup if this creates similar torrent.info.hash
 - Known issue: hardlink fails

 # This Fork's Implemented Changes